dzeke/ColoradoRiverCoding/ModelMusings/README.md

 See pdf file with visuals of the key ideas for this numerical model: **[PilotFlexAccounting-KeyIdeas.pdf](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-KeyIdeas.pdf)**.

-**Can flex accounting encourage more water conservation in the Colorado River basin?** Follow the directions below to download and try out the tool by yourself or with colleagues, friends, or family.
+**Try out the model?** Follow the directions below.
+Use by yourself or with colleagues, friends, or family.
-Please share feedback about this numerical model -- things you like, things to improve -- with David Rosenberg at david.rosenberg@usu.edu.
-Or Tweet to [@WaterModeler](https://twitter.com/WaterModeler).

 ## Model Structure
 **Spreadsheet**: